 Key Takeaway from This Article

 EHRs offer providers and patients many valuable benefits, including improving the quality of care, greater convenience, and efficiency.
-Electronic Health Record systems also come with many potential drawbacks.
+Electronic Health Record Software also come with many potential drawbacks.
 After considering the various pros and cons of using an EHR, you will have a better understanding of how the software will integrate into the current configuration of your organization.